UBC-MDS/dsci-522-group-23/README.md

 This project investigates whether a student's mathematics performance can be predicted with linear regression using demographic and behavioral data, aiming to help educators in supporting students and tailoring educational strategies.

+## Report file

+- The main report file is [report.qmd](notebooks/report.qmd).
+- You can view the GitHub page rendering of the latest version of the report [here](https://ubc-mds.github.io/dsci-522-group-23/).

 ## Usage

 This section details the step to install the softwares and packages to run the analysis